Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 This second course in the ASL series begins to refine communication by integrating the skills and knowledge acquired in ASL I, Foundations.
 Language nuances and key topics in Deaf culture are also addressed.
 The ASL classroom is designed to accommodate a physical modality and as such does not use oral or aural channels for communication.

-LANG 1022 - American Sign Language Linguistics II
+LANG 1022 - American Sign Language Structure

 Students continue to build knowledge of ASL with increasing focus on more complex grammatical features and sentence structures.